Cassiodorus: Life

 [I]t is almost indisputable that he accepted advancement in 523 as the immediate successor of Boethius, who was then falling from grace after less than a year as magister officiorum, and who was sent to prison and later executed.
 In addition, Boethius' father-in-law (and step-father) Symmachus, by this time a distinguished elder statesman, followed Boethius to the block within a year.
 All this was a result of the worsening split between the ancient senatorial aristocracy centered in Rome and the adherents of Gothic rule at Ravenna.
 But to read Cassiodorus' Variae one would never suspect such goings-on.

-There is no mention in Cassiodorus' selection of official correspondence of the death of Boethius.
+There is no mention in Cassiodorus's selection of official correspondence of the death of Boethius.

-Athalaric died in early 534, and the remainder of Cassiodorus' public career was dominated by the Byzantine reconquest and dynastic intrigue among the Ostrogoths.
+Athalaric died in early 534, and the remainder of Cassiodorus's public career was dominated by the Byzantine reconquest and dynastic intrigue among the Ostrogoths.
 His last letters were drafted in the name of Vitiges.
-Around 537–38, he left Italy for Constantinople, from where his successor was appointed, where he remained for almost two decades, concentrating on religious questions.
+Around 537–38, he left Italy for Constantinople, from where his successor was appointed; Cassiodorus remained in the eastern capital for almost two decades, concentrating on religious questions.
 He notably met Junillus, the quaestor of Justinian I there.
 His Constantinopolitan journey contributed to the improvement of his religious knowledge.

 Cassiodorus spent his career trying to bridge the 6th-century cultural divides: between East and West, Greek culture and Latin, Roman and Goth, and between an orthodox people and their Arian rulers.
 He speaks fondly in his Institutiones of Dionysius Exiguus, the calculator of the Anno Domini era.

 In his retirement, he founded the monastery of Vivarium on his family estates on the shores of the Ionian Sea, and his writings turned to religion.